Written by Mitsuko Takahashi

 Kaleidoscope Mukashi-Kan In Tokyo - A Specialty Shop Full Of Charm

 Kaleidoscope Mukashi-Kan is located in Tokyo's Azabu-juban area.
-It is Japan's only kaleidoscope specialty shop and you can find here amazing creations of Japanese and American artists.
+It is one of Japan's rare kaleidoscope specialty shops and you can find here amazing creations by Japanese and American artists.
 Welcome to the mesmerizing world of ”beautiful things”!

 A fortune teller told Miti Araki, the owner of the Kaleidoscope Mukashi-Kan, before her faithful encounter with kaleidoscopes, that she would be ”dealing with beautiful things” as her job.

 In 1994, she incidentally discovered a kaleidoscope shop in New York and she was enthralled.
 As if pulled by an invisible thread, she met Cozy Baker, the president of the Brewster Society, a community of kaleidoscope enthusiasts named after Sir David Brewster, the inventor of kaleidoscopes.
 She became a member of the Brester Society, being the only Japanese and Asian member at that time.
 She also met three American kaleidoscope artists: Charles Karadimos, Sherry Moser and Johanna Jacobs.